 “The hardest working musician in rock n roll,” I tell him.
 Sorry, James Brown.

 Once in bed, he gives me a blow job.
-I think I fell asleep before cumming.
+I think I fall asleep before cumming.
 He assures me we both got off.
 While I shower, he makes breakfast which we eat on his patio.
 It’s 7 am.
 Jake admits to liking my country hours – up at the crack of dawn for milking.

 Work is hectic, drawing up plans for scouting locations in Oregon.
 Miller insists he come, in order to have an accurate visual reference for his script writing.